 Helga de Alvear

-The streets surrounding the Reina Sofia Museum galleries and art connoisseurs, especially Doctor Fourquet, where the collector Helga de Alvear set up her space in 1995.
-She was also the driving force behind the contemporary art museum that bears her name in Cuenca – another great venue for contemporary art at the national level.
+The streets surrounding the Reina Sofia Museum concentrate galleries and art connoisseurs, especially Doctor Fourquet, where the collector Helga de Alvear set up her space in 1995.
+She was also the driving force behind the contemporary art museum that bears her name in Cuenca -another great venue for contemporary art at the national level.

-La Causa Galería started its activity in Malasaña combining store and gallery with a focus on urban art, bringing fresh air to the artistic offer.
+MXM is the new name of La Causa Galería.
+It began its journey in Malasaña combining store and gallery with a focus on urban art, bringing fresh air to the artistic offer, where they still remain as La Causa Art Shop.

-The good eye of Manuela Medina -art historian and cultural manager- and Pablo Méndez -architect- has allowed them to multiply the project by opening a space dedicated exclusively to the exhibition of young contemporary painting in Las Letras, while maintaining the original store.
+The good eye of Manuela Medina -art historian and cultural manager- and Pablo Méndez -architect- has allowed them to multiply the project, opening a space dedicated exclusively to the exhibition of young contemporary painting in Las Letras, while maintaining the original store.

-The Espacio Mínimo Gallery is also part of the boom of contemporary art galleries that took place in the 90s in Spain, although its first opening was not in Madrid, but in Murcia.
-Already in the 2000s, they brought their vision of the latest international plastic proposals to the capital, and they chose this neighborhood with good reason.
+Espacio Mínimo Gallery is also part of the boom of contemporary art galleries that took place in the 90s in Spain, although its first opening was not in Madrid, but in Murcia.
+Already in the 2000s they brought their vision of the latest international plastic proposals to the capital, and rightly chose this neighborhood.